 Think you can launch a fashion brand with £500?
-I’m sorry to break this to you, but that amount of money might not even going to touch the sides!
+I’m sorry to break this to you, but that amount of money might not even touch the sides!

 We asked Make it British members to reveal how much it cost them to launch their brand and the results may surprise you…